PECOS-packages/PECOS/design/instr-program-mvp.md

 ## Program-level QEC composition owner

-Per-call plans do not finalize detectors or observables.
+Per-call implementation bodies do not finalize detectors or observables.
 The MVP includes a small program-level `SurfaceMemoryAnalysis` pass over the resolved calls and their semantic measurement events.
 It owns:

 - preparation-boundary detectors;
 - comparisons between consecutive syndrome rounds;